 It would be no surprise that documentary photography, street photography, abstract and graphical pictures and (partly) architectural photography have my interest.

 I have learned to take pictures in the non-digital age using different Minolta and Nikon SLRs and liked to print black and white pictures myself.
 A nice time.
 Nowadays I take the advantage of a digital SLR, digital compact cameras with and without RAW possibilities and iPhone.
 It’s only since 2011 I bought my first digital SLR: an occasion Nikon D80 which I upgraded to the Nikon D300 in 2018.
 It took some time to get used to the digital way of shooting and developing, but now I love it most of the time.
-The same with my iPhone 4s and 5s, my ‘bought back Nikon 995’, and Canon 40D with 18-105 mm (thanks to my brother).
+The same with my iPhone 4s (with apps Instant 110 and Cameramatic), my ‘bought back Nikon 995’, and Canon 40D with 18-105 mm (thanks to my brother).
 All of them has great possibilities and I am having a lot of fun with it.

 About copyright: the copyright of the posted photographs and drawings on this site belongs to me, unless otherwise stated.